 E-commerce retailers need to provide their customers with their preferred delivery schedule, what’s more, they must keep their promises.
 Online customers prefer constant communication.
 They want up-to-date news on delivery statuses, if they don’t hear anything, they’ll contact the company themselves.
 Speed is essential in the modern market.
 When a customer makes contact, he or she wants employees to have answers as soon as they respond.

 Customer care agents who work with the same database as warehouse management employees can see every move a piece of inventory makes.
 They can inform customers on product preparation, shipping or delays.
 If there are problems, customer service employees must be proactive and contact the customer with a solution before they have time to get upset.

 Designing a Warehouse Automation System With the Customer in Mind

 Integrated information is beneficial for customer care and warehouse operations.
 Demand Media suggested there were many activities that needed both warehouse and care center involvement such as returns.

 Employees must prepare multichannel orders with very specific details, a central database gives every company representative insight into customer needs.
 Customer information can inform daily inventory management procedures.
 In an article for Cascade Business News, A grocery store warehouse manager explained how customer demand changed the way he ran inventory.
-He said he once put too much emphasis on keeping a lean warehouse and found many customers upset with lack of available products.
+He said he once put too much emphasis on keeping a lean warehouse and found many customers upset with the lack of available products.
 By putting customers first, he improved sales and overall finances.

 Warehouse workers can ensure the accuracy of inventory counts with automated data collection strategies.
 If workers update counts in real-time, care agents can tell customers exactly what stocks are available.
-Mobile data collection devices provide convenient solutions for shipping and receiving procedures.
+Mobile devices provide convenient solutions for shipping and receiving procedures.